 Medicare Part D covers prescription drugs.
 You can sign up for a Part D plan if you have Part A, Part B, or both.
 It's often included in Part C plans, also known as Medicare Advantage.

 How do I get Medicare Part D?

-In general, there are 2 ways to get Medicare Part D prescription drug coverage.
+In general, you get Medicare Part D through:

 What will I pay for Medicare Part D?

-If you are on a limited income, you may qualify for the low-income subsidy program, or LIS.
-This program may help you with the cost of Medicare Part D premiums, deductibles, and copays.
+If you're on a limited income, you may qualify for the Extra Help with Medicare Prescription Drug Plan Costs program, also called the low-income subsidy program (LIS).
+This program may help you with the cost of Part D premiums, deductibles, and copays.